 Safe Homemade Bug Spray

-This recipe for bug spray from Integrative Nutritional Therapies requires few ingredients:
+This recipe for bug spray only requires a few ingredients:

 - 2 ounces of distilled water

 - 5 ounces witch hazel or vodka

 - Infuse the distilled water with rosemary, lemongrass, catnip, rose geranium, and peppermint